As a student in Leeds, you'll need to register with a doctor, and be familiar with where to go if you need help, treatment or advice.

 - Initial emergency healthcare services provided by a hospital accident and emergency department will be free, but you’ll be charged for any further treatment or services.

 - You should buy health insurance in advance of your travel to cover you for using medical services while you're in the UK.
-This advice applies also to students with a Tier 4 visa for less than 6 months, including students that have a visa which just covers the 10 week or 6 week pre-sessional courses in the first instance.

 - If your home country has a reciprocal health agreement with the UK, some costs may be covered or you may be able to reclaim some healthcare costs.
 If you're from an EEA country, you'll need to apply for a European Health Insurance Card before leaving your home country, although after 1 January 2021 this might not be valid.
 Please check the UKCISA website section for a full list of entitlements to NHS treatment.